HoneyryderChuck/rodauth-select-account/README.md

 The URLs provided are:

+* `GET /select-account`: It renders a page with recently used accounts, to switch to.
 * `POST /select-account`: Submitted with a login to switch the current account to; If you're not logged in, It'll ask you to log in with the chosen account; If logged in, but the account hasn't been authenticated yet, it'll ask you to add the account to the session; otherwise, it'll switch the current account to the selected one.

+The accounts a user can switch are: accounts the user recently logged into, or added.
+Seamless switching only happens if the account has been logged in for the current session, otherwise the user will be prompted to log in.
+When the user logs out, it logs out from all accounts.
+However, the accounts will be able to be select, for a time, in the `/select-account` page, although the user will always have to log in before the account can be selected.

 # Options